Negative Examples for Sequential Importance Sampling of Binary Contingency Tables: Introduction

-Sequential importance sampling (SIS) has several purported advantages over the more classical Markov chain Monte Carlo (MCMC) method, such as: \begin{description} \item[Speed:] Chen et al.~\cite{CDHL} claim that SIS is faster than MCMC algorithms.
-However, we present a simple example where SIS requires exponential (in $n,m$) time.
-In contrast, a MCMC algorithm was presented in \cite{JSV,BBV} which is guaranteed to require at most time polynomial in $n,m$ for every input. \item[Convergence Diagnostic:] One of the difficulties in MCMC algorithms is determining when the Markov chain of interest has reached the stationary distribution, in the absence of analytical bounds on the mixing time.
+SIS has several purported advantages over the more classical Markov chain Monte Carlo (MCMC) method, such as: \begin{description} \item[Speed:] Chen et al.~\cite{CDHL} claim that SIS is faster than MCMC algorithms (their paper shows, by experiment, that for the studied inputs, SIS is superior to the MCMC algorithm of~\cite{BesagClifford}; moreover the authors state that they are not aware of any MCMC-based algorithm that achieves similar results in both accuracy and time as SIS).
+In fact, Blanchet \cite{Blanchet} recently proved that SIS requires $O(N^2)$ time when all of the row and column sums are at most $o(N^{1/4})$ (see Bayati et al. \cite{BKS} for a related result for a different algorithm).
+In contrast, we present a simple example where SIS requires an exponentially large (in $n,m$) number of samples to give an approximately correct answer.
+Note that, as mentioned earlier, a MCMC algorithm was presented in \cite{JSV,BBV} which is guaranteed to require at most time polynomial in $n,m$ for every input. \item[Convergence Diagnostic:] One of the difficulties in MCMC algorithms is determining when the Markov chain of interest has reached the stationary distribution, unless we have analytical bounds (as in the case of \cite{JSV,BBV}).
 SIS seemingly avoids such complications since its output is guaranteed to be an unbiased estimator of $|\Omega|$.
 Unfortunately, it is unclear how many estimates from SIS are needed before we have a guaranteed close approximation of $|\Omega|$.
 In our example for which SIS requires exponential time, the estimator appears to converge, but it converges to a quantity that is off from $|\Omega|$ by an exponential factor. \end{description} Before formally stating our results, we detail the sequential importance sampling approach for contingency tables, following~\cite{CDHL}.
 The general importance sampling paradigm involves sampling from an `easy' distribution $\mu$ over $\Omega$ that is, ideally, close to the uniform distribution.
 At every round, the algorithm outputs a table $\mathbf{T}$ along with $\mu(\mathbf{T})$.
-Since for any $\mu$ whose support is $\Omega$ we have
+Since for any $\mu$ whose support is $\Omega$ one has